 They all operate in slightly different ways and have communities that rave about them, but I think Nomador is a great place to start for testing the water for free.

-It’s where I scored my first two house sits!
+It’s where I first scored free accommodation with two house sits!

 However, there is also a reason why Trusted Housesitters is the most popular and they have an excellent customer service team if you’re nervous or have lots of questions about how it all works.
 The best thing to do is sign up for a free account, have a peruse and see if there are any stays that would work for you.

 Do You Need Experience to House Sit?

 If you’re looking after animals it will certainly help your case if you’ve had pets yourself.
 Living in London, having a pet isn’t something we can’t do so I used that to tell people that’s why I was so excited by the thought of it!
 I think what’s more important is to show that you’re a trustworthy and likeable person who’s going to show their home with the respect it deserves.

 That’s a good question!
 If you’re house sitting in your country of residence, you’re not going to have an issue here but if you’re travelling abroad to do this, it’s definitely worth checking whether that country counts house sitting as ‘work’.
 This is because some countries will count you staying at someone’s home and looking after their place as a potential loss of income for a local.
 So always check before you accept any house sit.

 Any Tips on Applying?

 It’s all about proving to the owners that they want to pick you over anyone else!